 is a bacterial infection caused by the bite of an infected tick.

-- A red rash that looks like a target or bull's eye
+- A red rash that is often round and may look like a target or bull's eye

 - Fever, chills, or sore throat

 - Weakness and tiredness